 There are three ways to skewer the shrimp on your prepared skewers:

-- Straight Down the Middle: This is used more often for prawns because they have a straighter body, but you can skewer shrimp lengthwise.
-This may be easier if you choose to keep the shell and creates a finish grilled shrimp that is nice and straight.
+- Straight Down the Middle: This is used more often for prawns because they have a straighter body, but you can skewer shrimp lengthwise as well.
+This may be easier if you choose to keep the shell on and creates a finished grilled shrimp that is nice and straight.

 - Top and Bottom Curve: The most common method for shrimp is to skewer them in two places, accentuating their tight curve.
 Simply stick each shrimp once through the top and again near the tail.